bsmth/content/files/en-us/web/svg/reference/attribute/result/index.md

 ---
-title: result
+title: SVG result attribute
+short-title: result
 slug: Web/SVG/Reference/Attribute/result
 page-type: svg-attribute
 spec-urls: https://drafts.fxtf.org/filter-effects/#element-attrdef-filter-primitive-result
 sidebar: svgref
 ---

-The **`result`** attribute defines the assigned name for this filter primitive.
+The SVG **`result`** attribute defines the assigned name for this filter primitive.
 If supplied, then graphics that result from processing this filter primitive can be referenced by an {{SVGAttr("in")}} attribute on a subsequent filter primitive within the same {{SVGElement("filter")}} element.
 If no value is provided, the output will only be available for re-use as the implicit input into the next filter primitive if that filter primitive provides no value for its `in` attribute.

 You can use this attribute with the following SVG elements: